FAIR Fine Art Checklist

 Photo checklist for the print before appraisal

-Give the specialist enough visual evidence to identify the exact impression and the location of every edition-related mark.
+Give the specialist enough visual evidence to identify the impression and the location of every edition-related mark.

 • Front: full print or full framed object, straight-on, with the entire image area, margins, and mount or mat visible when possible.